International Studies, BA

 V. The Major

 The College of Letters and Science requires that students attain at least a 2.0 GPA in all credits in the major attempted at UWM.
 In addition, students must attain a 2.0 GPA on all major credits attempted, including any transfer work.
 Individual departments or programs may require higher GPAs for graduation.
 Some departmental majors require courses from other departments.
-Contact your major department for information on whether those credits will count as part of the major GPA.
-The College requires that students must complete in residence at UWM at least 15 credits in upper-division (numbered 300 or above) courses in their major.
+Students should contact their major department for information on whether those credits will count as part of the major GPA.
+The College requires that students must complete, in residence at UWM, at least 15 credits in upper-division (numbered 300 or above) courses in their major.

 Research Requirement